-This article was last updated Jan 24, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 24, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Since the Marriott/Starwood merger was approved, there have already been some significant moves in the direction of making the two programs operate as one.
 Namely, you can now transfer points between the programs and that means that it makes sense to explore the possibility of transferring SPG points to book Marriott properties and vice versa.